YangLab/CIRCexplorer2/docs/tutorial/alignment.md

 1. Because Cufflinks is well compatible with TopHat2/TopHat-Fusion, it is recommended to use TopHat2/TopHat-Fusion alignment for [characterization pipeline](../tutorial/pipeline.md).
 2. `CIRCexplorer2 align` will create a directory `alignment`, and the BED file `fusion_junction.bed` that is required for following analysis.
 You could also check `tophat.log` and `tophat_fusion.log` file for detailed logs of Tophat2 and TopHat-Fusion alignment.
 3. See [Align](../modules/align.md) for detailed information about `CIRCexplorer2 align`.
+4. TopHat only supports Python2, so you should be careful when you run Python3 version of CIRCexplorer2.

 ## To align manually